Work at the security department of Respawn Entertainment never really stops since Apex Legends is a free-to-play online multiplayer game.

-Cheaters, abusers, and exploiters cause havoc in the servers.
+Cheaters and exploiters cause havoc on any online gaming server.
 That also includes the ranked matchmaking in Apex Legends.
-Unsurprisingly, repeated offenders usually get permanent hardware id bans.
+Unsurprisingly, repeated offenders usually get permanent hardware ID bans.

-Hideouts, who is the security personal at Respawn, recently took a short break to avoid burnout and now came back in full swing with over 221 bans from which 20 of them were apparently hardware id bans.
+Hideouts, the security personnel at Respawn, recently took a short break to avoid burnout and have now come back in full swing with over 221 bans, of which 20 were apparently hardware ID bans.

-While every new year’s wishes start with some new year resolution, Apex Legends started the new year with a new ban wave.
-Cheating in an online free-to-play video game will always be ongoing as exploiters usually find a workaround.
+While every New Year’s wish starts with some new year resolution, Apex Legends started the new year with a new must-needed ban wave.
+Cheating in an online free-to-play video game will always be ongoing, as exploiters usually find a workaround.

-That is where manual intervention comes in real handy.
+That is where manual intervention comes in really handy.
 If any cheater somehow manages to avoid the built-in anti-cheat system, manual intervention coupled with a thorough overview becomes essential for most online games.

 Additionally, the new Fight Night Event is also right around the corner.
-With this mid-season update, Respawn didn’t make any meta shifting changes.
+With this mid-season update, Respawn didn’t make any meta-shifting changes.
 Instead, they opted to include a slight powerup for certain legends.
-The event is supposed to go live on January 5th, 2021.
+The event is supposed to go live on January 5, 2021.